You are here:Home - Support - Print Quality Troubleshooting Guide

 If you continue to encounter filament grinding, try to increase the extruder temperature by 5-10 degrees so that the plastic flows easier.
 You can do this by clicking “Edit Process Settings” and selecting the Temperature tab.
 Select your extruder from the list on the left and then double-click on the temperature setpoint you wish to change.
 Plastic will always flow easier at a higher temperature, so this can be a very helpful setting to adjust.

 If you continue to encounter filament grinding, even after increasing the temperature, then the next thing you should do is decrease the printing speed.
 By doing this, the extruder motor will not need to spin as fast, since the filament is extruded over a longer period of time.
 The slower rotation of the extruder motor can help avoid grinding issues.
-You can adjust this setting by clicking “Edit Process Settings” and selecting the Other tab.
+You can adjust this setting by clicking “Edit Process Settings” and selecting the Speeds tab.
 Adjust the “Default Printing Speed,” which controls the speed of any movements where the extruder is actively extruding plastic.
 For example, if you were previously printing at 3600 mm/min (60 mm/s), try decreasing that value by 50% to see if the filament grinding goes away.

 If you are still encountering filament grinding after increasing the temperature and slowing down the print speed, then it’s likely your nozzle is partially clogged.
 Please read the Clogged Extruder section for instructions on how to troubleshoot this issue.